-Il linguaggio come collante tra menti individuali e socialità umanalock_openopen access checkpeer reviewed
+Il linguaggio come collante tra menti individuali e socialità umana

 The pragmatist tradition in philosophy has left a sound legacy in many contemporary research fields.
 John Dewey’s continuist and emergentist approach to the nature-or-nurture problem in relation to the individual human mind has been regained lately in evolutionist psychology and related disciplines.
 For Dewey, language plays a fundamental role in creating and maintaining this continuity between the individual mind and the social and physical environment humans inhabit.
 The present article will focus on a few contemporary lines of research that identify language as the ‘glue’ that bonds each individual to one another and to society, with a decisive impact on the development of one’s own mind.

 keywords: Culture and mind.
 Human sociality.
 Language and cognition.
 Nature vs. nurture.
 Nick Enfield.

 Language: itSubmitted: Feb.
 5, 2019 Accepted: Feb.
 25, 2019 Published: July 27, 2019